SleepTheGod/OpenSSH-InfoLeak/README.md

 # OpenSSH InfoLeak Exploit

+I do not have a twitter account you can contact me here https://www.linkedin.com/in/clumsy/

 This repository contains a script for exploiting an information leak in OpenSSH.
 The exploit is designed to demonstrate a vulnerability by leveraging certain OpenSSH features.

 ## By SleepTheGod